This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Before the first therapy - family interview

-Reactions to the improvements achieved after the first 40 minutes of therapy
+Reactions to the improvements achieved during the first 40 minutes of therapy

 Mark demonstrates his walking and then drinking from a Styrofoam cup that he reported was previously challenging for lack of dexterity and crushing the cup.
 The family describes their observations.